 This doesn’t mean you don’t need to keep your compensation packages attractive and at the forefront of your mind.
 It also doesn’t mean that some compensation based on performance management is a bad idea.
 But stay smart about what your ultimate goals are for the workforce.

-Bonus Material: Make sure you tackle performance management the right way in 2021.
-Check out the trends that HR professionals should be keeping an eye on over the year.
+Bonus Material: Make sure you tackle performance management the right way this year.
+Check out the trends that HR professionals should be keeping an eye on.

 Create Your Own Strategy